 Lansing & Okemos Divorce Attorneys

-Divorce is difficult and challenging to all parties involved, including any children.
+Divorce is difficult and challenging for all parties involved, including any children.
 Whether you are the person who decides to file for divorce or the spouse who is being served with divorce papers, your entire world is being turned upside down.
 The entire process is an emotional roller coaster from start to finish.

 You need a lawyer who can help navigate you along the roller coaster.
 During the course of the divorce, sometimes you may need a listening ear while other times you need someone to voraciously fight for your rights.
 In addition, you may need a detailed eye to help sort out your assets and to figure out what can be done to preserve your financial future.